codemaster138/codemaster138.github.io/posts/creating-an-interpreter-part-2-parser.md

 Now, I could torture you with more examples of syntax trees, but I think you probably get the picture by now.

 As for how the actual parsing process works, I will explain it as we go along with writing our parser.

+### To be continued...
+I don't have a lot of time for this project right now, so you'll have to wait before I share the code.
+Sorry 😕